Video of Boulder Creek administrators parodying President Trump sparks outrage

-ANTHEM, Ariz. - Administrators at Boulder Creek High School are getting a lot of blowback Monday from parents after a video surfaced from a faculty meeting showing the principal and vice principal impersonating President Donald Trump and advisor Kellyanne Conway.
+ANTHEM, Ariz. - The top two administrators at Boulder Creek High School have been placed on administrative leave after they appeared in a video impersonating President Donald Trump and advisor Kellyanne Conway.

 The video shows the duo talking about the future of the school, parodying the president talking about the future of the country.